Topic

 }

-Tip In a real project you’d use a shared base layout function.
+Tip In a real project you’d want to share the base layout with the rest of your site.
 See Reusable HTML Layouts for how to set that up.

 Check the source of loopwerk.io for a complete working search implementation, including controlling what Pagefind indexes.